 In the preceding chapters of the handbook, key elements of the VALIDATE approach to health technology assessment (HTA) have been elaborated.
-In this concluding chapter, we will bring it all together.
-In the VALIDATE approach HTA is used as it was originally intended: as a type of policy analysis, wherein the study of safety, clinical and cost-effectiveness of new health technologies and their wider ethical, legal, and social implications are closely integrated and stakeholders are involved in a more productive way throughout the process of HTA.
-We will also highlight what skills and knowledge are needed to use he VALIDATE approach in practice.
+In this concluding chapter, we will bring these elements together in an overarching framework.
+In the VALIDATE approach HTA is proposed as it was originally intended: as a type of policy analysis, wherein the study of safety, clinical and cost-effectiveness of (new) health technologies and their wider ethical, legal, and social implications are closely integrated, and stakeholders are involved in a more productive way throughout the process of HTA.
+In addition, we will highlight what skills and knowledge are needed to use the VALIDATE approach in practice.

-Key message of the chapter is that by subsuming HTA in a wider process of practical reasoning about the proper use of specific health technologies, the VALIDATE approach holds the promise of further enhancing the policy relevance of HTA.
+Key message of the chapter is that by subsuming HTA in a wider process of practical reasoning about the proper use of health technologies, the VALIDATE approach holds the promise of further enhancing the policy relevance of HTA.